-Now in its 57th season, the Bundesliga has given fans at home and abroad some of the best football the world has seen since its foundation in 1963.
-Europe's best attended league, the one with the most goals and a relentless record champion in Bayern Munich.
+With 60 seasons in the books, the Bundesliga has given fans at home and abroad some of the best football the world has seen since its foundation in 1963.
+Europe’s best attended league, the one with the most goals and a relentless record champion in Bayern Munich.

 But what other records should you be aware of?
 Allow bundesliga.com to oblige…

 All stats correct as of 22 June 2023

 Most goals in a single season: Robert Lewandowski with 41 in 2020/21.

 Most top scorer crowns: Robert Lewandowski was outright top scorer in seven different seasons.

 Most goals by a non-Germany in a single season: Robert Lewandowski with 41 for Bayern Munich in 2020/21.